 We tailored the scope of our audit in order to perform sufficient work to enable us to provide an opinion on the consolidated financial statements as a whole, taking into account the structure of the Group, the accounting processes and controls, and the industry in which the Group operates.

-Our scoping assessment included consideration of the financial significance of the Group's components as well as the sufficiency of work planned to be performed over material financial statement line items.
-We identified five financially significant components in the Group based on their contribution to consolidated profit before tax and consolidated revenue.
+Our scoping assessment included consideration of the financial significance of the Group’s components as well as the sufficiency of work planned to be performed over material financial statement line items.
+We identified three financially significant components in the Group based on their contribution to consolidated profit before tax.
 We also included a number of other components in the scope of our Group audit, based on their contribution to financial statement line items.
 The remainder of the components were considered to be individually insignificant to the Group.

-For the five financially significant components, we performed a full scope audit and for the other in-scope components we performed a combination of full scope audits, reviews and audits of one or more significant account balances, classes of transactions or disclosures.
+For the three financially significant components, we performed a full scope audit and for the other in-scope components we performed a combination of full scope audits, reviews and audits of one or more significant account balances, classes of transactions or disclosures.
 This, together with additional procedures performed at the Group level, including testing of consolidation journals and intercompany eliminations, gave us sufficient and appropriate audit evidence to form an opinion on the consolidated financial statements as a whole.
 Analytical review procedures were performed over the remaining components as they were deemed to be financially inconsequential for group scoping purposes.

-In establishing the overall approach to the group audit, we determined the extent of the work that needed to be performed by us, as the group engagement team and by component auditors from other PwC network firms operating under our instruction, in order to issue our audit opinion on the consolidated financial statements of the Group.
-Where the work was performed by component auditors, we determined the level of involvement necessary in the audit work at those components to be able to conclude whether sufficient appropriate audit evidence has been obtained as a basis for our opinion on the consolidated financial statements as a whole.
+In establishing the overall approach to the group audit, we determined the extent of the work that needed to be performed by us, as the group engagement team and by component auditors operating under our instruction, in order to issue our audit opinion on the consolidated financial statements of the Group.
+Where the work was performed by component auditors, we determined the level of involvement necessary in the audit work at those components to be able to conclude whether sufficient appropriate audit evidence had been obtained as a basis for our opinion on the consolidated financial statements as a whole.

 Detailed group audit instructions were communicated to all in-scope components and the group engagement team has been involved in determining the component team audit approach.
 Throughout the audit, various planning, execution and completion calls and discussions were held with the component audit teams.